kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 Currently DHT11, DHT22, and KY-013 sensors only are supported.
 Obviously, the DHT sensors can connect to Digital and dual-mode pins while the KY-013 can connect to Analog and dual-mode pins.
 Note that the default accuracy of a KY-013 analog sensor depends on the DC voltage supplying the "-" pin (these sensors are labeled opposite what the sketch formula is!)
 For the best accuracy, adjust the per-sensor pin calibration value OR supply these sensors with an adjustable and stable supply of about 5 volts +/- a volt.
 Adjust the voltage for accurate readings.
+The TTGO/WeMo XI board Analog pins seems to have pullup leakage possibly due to a ltbrary not setting the pins up correctly or fully.
+This affects use of KY-013.
+My code accomodation for that board's apparent leakage is a very rough approximation adjustment to the formula.
+Don't expect it to be accurate at cool outdoor temperatures.
+You may instead want to investigate exactly how to set the pins up in code so as to stop the leakage, then re-compile the sketch with the TTGO/WeMo XI check removed from the formula section of code (in the  	DHTdirectRead.h file).

 This sketch also makes Arduino digital pins to be readable and settable from an optional serial-connected host computer.
 The host computer can control and read both the digital voltage levels and DHT data of any pin.
 For maximum capability,